 Recipients of the Notice of Claim under s84 must issue a counter notice no later than the date specified by the RTM company.
 The counter-notice will either agree to the RTM or to provide reasons why the RTM company is not entitled to take the process further.The counter-notice does not however provide an opportunity to raise queries or to dispute the RTM on any other grounds.

-The counter-notice must be in the prescribed form and is limited to one of the two following statements:
+The counter-notice must be in the prescribed form and not only should it state that the RTM company may apply to the First Tier Tribunal for them to decide the issue if the landlord disputes the claim but it is also limited to one of the two following statements:

 - Admitting that the RTM company is entitled to acquire the right to manage in which case the management will pass to the RTM company on the specified date in the Notice of Claim;